Warning: Creating default object from empty value in /var/www/app/wp-content/plugins/aneol-apidae/ObjetManager.php on line 837

 Historic site and monument

-In the nineteenth century, the Palace of Versailles takes a second wind.
-Louis-Philippe, king of France since 1830, decided to create a museum of the History of France, dedicated to "all the glories of France".
+In the 19th century, the Palace of Versailles experienced a revival.
+Louis-Philippe, King of France since 1830, decided to create there a Museum of the History of France, dedicated “to all the glories of France.”

-The museum, inaugurated in 1837, served Louis-Philippe's propaganda tool, allowing him to legitimize his place as a king but also to reconcile supporters of different regimes.
+Inaugurated in 1837, the museum served Louis-Philippe as a tool of propaganda, helping him legitimize his position as king while also attempting to reconcile supporters of the different regimes.

-Following the fall of Louis Philippe, Napoleon III continued the installations, but it is only at the end of the 19th century, that curator Pierre de Nolhac gives back to Versailles its character of royal residence and reorganizes the collections.
+Following Louis-Philippe’s fall in 1848, Napoleon III continued developing the museum.
+It was only at the end of the 19th century that curator Pierre de Nolhac restored Versailles’ character as a royal residence and reorganized the collections.

-This museum "to all the glories of France" is now composed of the following parts:
+This museum “dedicated to all the glories of France” is today composed of the following rooms:

 General information